 Coral Gables

 Mediterranean architecture, tree-lined boulevards, and a downtown with restaurants and retail.
-The 459 SFH transactions logged here make it the most liquid single-family market in this group.
+The 459 SFH transactions logged here over the trailing twelve months make it the most liquid single-family market in this group.

 Read the Full Guide